 Prior to the 1970s, growth in Whatcom County was relatively slow and received little management.
 As a result, private property owners were left to their own resources as they determined how best to use their land.
-However, as increasing numbers of people have-moved to this area and settled, a greater demand hwatcom county's natural resources.
+However, as increasing numbers of people moved to this area and settled, a greater demand was placed on Whatcom County's natural resources.

-The problems that arise from this situation have caused many to realize that one person does with his or /her property may have an impact on the larger environmental system that sustains us as a community and on the property rights of other property owners.
+The problems that arise from this situation have caused many to realize what one person does with his/her property may have an impact on the larger environmental system that sustains us as a community and on the rights of other property owners.

 Land use decisions can no longer be considered exclusively private matters.
-We are aware that public actions impact every private citizen in Whatcom County and that private actions may have public consequences as well.
+We are aware public actions impact every private citizen in Whatcom County and private actions may have public consequences as well.
 To that end, the law must protect the public good from detrimental private actions.
 Nevertheless, the right of the individual to use his or her property, within the bounds permitted by law, is a value supported by law and the community and must be recognized when making land use decisions in Whatcom County.

-1 2 3 4 Goal 11C: In implementing Whatcom County environmental policies, provide for protection of private property rights, economic opportunities, and plan appropriately for growth.
-5 6 Policy 11C-1: Actively pursue voluntary and cooperative efforts that advance Whatcom County's goals in a mutually beneficial manner.
-7 8 9 10 11 Policy 11C-2: Review current comprehensive When adopting new environmental protection programs, to ensure that they consider multiple economic parameters including development objectives, and impacts, and the economic benefits of the natural environment as both a resource and an amenity.
-12 13 14 15 16 17 18 19 20 Policy 11C-3: Emphasize an approach to environmental protection by encouraging with-the use of conservation easements, open space taxation, land acquisition, purchase/voluntary, workable transfer of development rights, and other mechanisms to establish assist affected property owners.
-Consider mechanisms to compensate affected property owners in the event that the regulations implementing these Environmental Goals and Policies prohibit or significantly restrict the use of property as otherwise permitted by law.
-21 22 23 24 Policy 11C-4 Avoid standards and procedures likely to require compensation to property owners or invalidation of such rules Avoid extreme standards and procedures that are likely to require compensation to property owners or invalidation of such rules.
+Goal 10C: In implementing environmental policies, provide for protection of private property rights, economic opportunities, and plan appropriately for growth.

+- Policy 10C-1: Actively pursue voluntary and cooperative efforts that advance Whatcom County's goals in a mutually beneficial manner. - Policy 10C-2: When adopting new environmental protection programs, consider multiple economic parameters including development objectives, impacts, and the economic benefits of the natural environment as both a resource and an amenity. - Policy 10C-3: Emphasize an approach to environmental protection by encouraging the use of conservation easements, open space taxation, land acquisition, purchase/voluntary, workable transfer of development rights, and other mechanisms that assist affected property owners. - Policy 10C-4: Avoid standards and procedures likely to require compensation to property owners or invalidation of such rules.